You’re about to list your home — is it worth paying for a pre-listing appraisal first?

 Appraisers usually know how to value homes in areas with fewer comps better than real estate agents do.
 Valuing homes is all an appraiser does, and they've completed additional training.

-Appraisers also tend to have more experience valuing a home with unique features.
+For example, appraisers often have more experience in evaluating homes with unique features.
 That includes homes with luxury kitchens and bathrooms, converted garages and attics, and second-story additions.

 Pre-listing appraisal alternatives